-Now our server is ready and we can start to prepare Nextcloud installation.
+Now our server is ready, and we can start to prepare the Nextcloud installation.

 Install Nextcloud Requirements

-Copy and paste the following commands to install PHP7.2 + extensions and apache web server.
+Copy and paste the following commands to install PHP7.2 + extensions and an apache web server.

 sudo apt install php7.2 php7.2-zip php7.2-zip php7.2-xml php7.2-gd php7.2-curl php7.2-mbstring php7.2-mysql mysql-server sudo apt install apache2

-After the installation completes, visit your server ip address in web browser.
+After the installation completes, visit your server IP address in the web browser.
 If you are setting up Nextcloud on your local server, visit

 You should see the following page –